trwstin/trwstin.github.io/README.md

-personal web-portfolio.
+# About
+This is my personal portfolio website hosted on Github Pages.
+It includes a collection of past and current projects where I am the sole contributor.

+## Credits
-template by imfunny.
+The template was graciously provided by imfunny.